 - 3. In the Transition Area, select the elements (BKGD, KEY 1, KEY 2, KEY 3, KEY 4) you want to include in the next transition.
 To select multiple keys and background, press and hold the first element, and select the additional elements. - 4.
-Use the Time knob to set the length of the background transition. - 5.
-Select the type of transition (DISS (Dissolve or WhiteFlash), WIPE, DVE, MEDIA) you want to perform.
+Use the Time knob to set the length of the background transition.
+Click Trans Rate and enter the length of the background transition in the ME Rate field, or the length of a key transition in the Key X Rate field. - Select the type of transition (DISS (Dissolve or WhiteFlash), WIPE, DVE, MEDIA) you want to perform.
+Select the type of transition (Dissolve, Wipe, DVE, Media) you want to perform.